Looking for alternatives to crate training? While crate training is a brilliant technique, some dogs struggle with being in confined spaces.

 If you prefer not to have your puppy tethered to you, another option is to leave a trailing lead on your puppy while they're in the house.
 This will allow you to quickly gain control and redirect your puppy if they should happen to get into trouble.
 However, having a trailing lead on your puppy does have some risks.
 Your puppy can become tangled around furniture or may be more prone to knocking things over or tripping your family!
 If you do decide to use a trailing lead on your puppy, you’ll need to take some basic precautions.
 Look for a nylon training lead without a handle, so your puppy will be less likely to get caught on things.
 Your puppy should also wear a harness, rather than a neck collar, so that they will not be pulled by his neck if they get caught on something.
 Finally, make sure you closely supervise your puppy so you can be sure that they are not getting into trouble!

-4. Find a pet sitter or doggie daycare
+4. Find a pet sitter or doggy daycare

-For busy pet owners, an easy alternative to crate training is finding a local pet sitter, doggie daycare, or dog walker to take care of your puppy when you are unable to directly supervise them.
+For busy pet owners, an easy alternative to crate training is finding a local pet sitter, doggy day care, or dog walker to take care of your puppy when you are unable to directly supervise them.
 In addition to getting your puppy out from underfoot, this option has the added benefit of socializing your pup to new people and other dogs!
-Sitters and daycares can be expensive, but for many pet owners, the peace of mind from knowing their puppy is well cared for is worth the extra cost.
+Sitters and day cares can be expensive, but for many pet owners, the peace of mind from knowing their puppy is well cared for is worth the extra cost.
 Before choosing someone to look after your puppy, check their credentials and have them visit with your puppy in person with you present so you can make sure it’s a good match.
-If your puppy will be going to daycare, ask for a tour of the facility before you sign up.
-On your tour, pay close attention to the facility and the behavior of the dogs in the daycare.
+If your puppy will be going to day care, ask for a tour of the facility before you sign up.
+On your tour, pay close attention to the facility and the behavior of the dogs in the day care.
 Is the space clean and well-maintained?
 Are the staff cleaning up after the dogs promptly?
 Do the dogs enjoy interacting with the staff, or do they keep their distance?
 Is there fresh water available at all times?
 Are dogs separated based on size and temperament?
 If the facility looks like a place you’d enjoy spending the day yourself, then it’s probably a good fit for your pup too!

 5. Keep your puppy supervised at all times